Skip to content

 Serial returners

 An ecommerce serial returner is a customer who frequently purchases items online while intending to return most (or all) of them.
-This results in higher shipping and handling costs, making inventory items unavailable for other customers, reduced profit and waste.
+This results in higher shipping and handling costs, making inventory items unavailable for other customers, reduced profit and more waste.

 Wardrobing

 This refers to customers who buy an item, use it briefly and then return it for a full refund.
-For example, it’s not uncommon for costly clothes items to be “wardrobed” as customers purchase them to wear for a special event, then attempt to return them as if unused.
+For example, it’s not uncommon for costly clothing items to be “wardrobed” as customers purchase them to wear for a special event, then attempt to return them as if unused.

 Bracketing

 An increasingly common form of returns policy abuse is when a customer orders multiple versions of the same product, but in different sizes or colors.
-They do this intentionally to see which size or color they prefer, and return all the rest.
+They do this intentionally to see which size or color they prefer and return all the rest.
 This can be very costly for retailers.

 Bricking